Table of Contents Hide

 - Where are my competitors?

-- Where do I want to be in relation to my competitors… and can I credibly get there?
+- Where do I want to be about my competitors… and can I credibly get there?

 - How do I differentiate myself to get to where I want to be?